iWaraxe/CriticalThinking/lectures/en/lecture-08-showcase-launch.md

 4. Group photo with certificates

 ### Final Thoughts:
-- You're ready for whatever AI brings
+- You're not just ready for AI's impact – you're ahead of it
+- While job markets change, critical thinkers always adapt
-- Your voice matters in shaping AI's future
+- Your voice matters in shaping how AI develops
+- You have skills most adults don't have
 - Stay curious, stay critical, stay creative
-- The world needs thinkers like you!
+- The world needs thinkers like you to guide the AI revolution!

 ### Keep Learning:
 - Join our alumni community